turican0/remc2/README.md

 - [ ] Implement a wix sharp .msi installation for new .exe to make patching the and running existing game simple and something similar for the Linux versions

 ## MILLSTONE 4
-- [ ] Get basic LAN/IPv4 multiplayer working again
+- [ ] Get basic LAN/IPv4 multiplayer working again (Tom is currently making great progress on this!)

 ## MILLSTONE 5
 - [ ] Get Magic Carpet 1 working using this engine.
 Ideally with original music and graphics.